hyperledger-labs/splice/network-health/NETWORK_HEALTH.md

 You can then compare this to the output of `cncluster list_sv_cometbft_addresses` to identify the names of those SVs.
-In this example, this would be LCV, GSF,SBI and Orb-1  (the following also currently requires port-forwarding permissions, which only the CN engineering team has).
+In this example, this would be LCV, GSF,SBI and Orb-1  (the following also currently requires port-forwarding permissions, which only the Splice engineering team has).

 ```
 moritz@moritz-p5570 ~/c/c/c/d/devnet > cncluster list_sv_cometbft_addresses sv-1